Maternity Leave During Probation: Will I Need to Extend My Probation Period?

 Madhu.T.K

 Your case is related to Central Government Service Rules.
-Had it been as per Maternity Benefits Act as applicable to private sector companies, you would have got clarifications.
-In order to get qualified for maternity benefits under the said Act, a woman employee need to work only for 80 days in the 12 months preceding the date of delivery.
-There is no condition regarding confirmation of the employee.
-That means a woman employee who has worked for 80 days will qualify for maternity leaves even if she is on probation.
+Had it been as per the Maternity Benefits Act applicable to private sector companies, you would have received clarifications.
+In order to qualify for maternity benefits under the said Act, a woman employee needs to work only for 80 days in the 12 months preceding the date of delivery.
+There is no condition regarding the confirmation of the employee.
+That means a woman employee who has worked for 80 days will qualify for maternity leave even if she is on probation.
 This may not be the rule applicable to you.
 Please check the relevant clause in the service rules.

 umakanthan53

-The accrual of all the benefits under the Maternity Benefit Act,1961 is available to a woman employee who has worked for a minimum of 80 days during the preceeding 12 months period prior to the expected day of delivery in the same establishment.
-Thus this statutory Benefit is available to all the women employees subject to the above condition only irrespective of status of employment such as permanent, probationer, temporary, casual or contract labor.
+The accrual of all the benefits under the Maternity Benefit Act, 1961, is available to a woman employee who has worked for a minimum of 80 days during the preceding 12-month period prior to the expected day of delivery in the same establishment.
+Thus, this statutory benefit is available to all women employees subject to the above condition only, irrespective of the status of employment such as permanent, probationer, temporary, casual, or contract labor.

-However, in Central and State Government Services, any long leave like E.L, Maternity Leave availed during the probation period will proportionately extend the period of probation.
+However, in Central and State Government Services, any long leave like E.L. or Maternity Leave availed during the probation period will proportionately extend the period of probation.
 It is better to refer to the service rules.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute